 Why be a host of a house concert?

 You will be supporting local artists, and perpetuating love of art and music.
-It will be a time for you to enjoy the company of friends and business associates in a warm and jovial setting.
+It will be a time for you to enjoy the company of friends and family in a warm and jovial setting.
 You will be creating a special night that everyone will remember fondly for years to come.
-But above all, the unique nature of live classical music that you are nurturing will create an experience that will never be the same anywhere else, at any point in time.
+But above all, the unique nature of live music that you are nurturing will create an experience that will never be the same anywhere else, at any point in time.

 What is a house concert?

 It’s a private concert in a living room, backyard, or any space where people can gather.